 - These Children’s Bureau resources offer free in-service training curricula and materials to foster families on topics such as behavior management, sibling issues, independent living, and more.

-- Each foster parent must set up his/her own profile with login information.
-This website has various trainings, with a quiz attached.
+- Each foster parent must contact their CW Specialist to request enrollment into this LMS.
+Please note: this is the same LMS that new foster and adoptive parents take the initial 12 hours of RFT Training.
+This website has various other trainings, with a quiz attached.
 Each training is typically given 1 hour of credit.
-Print your certificate at the end of each training to give to your worker.
+Print your certificate at the end of each training to give to your CW Specialist.

 - Oklahoma Fosters DHS Resource Center